cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 - `kind`: this is string of the set {"fulfillment", "jit"}, which corresponds to an order existing in the orderbook, or a just-in-time liquidity order placed by the solver, respectively.
 - `order`: in case of a "fulillment" trade, the `uid` of the order is provided here as a string.
 In case it is a just-in-time liquidity order, the specifications of the order are explicitly given as a dictionary; more details can be found [here](https://docs.cow.fi/cow-protocol/reference/apis/solver).
 - `fee`: this entry exists only for "fullilment" trades, and maps to a stringified integer describing the fee of the order (either pre-signed or solver computed), denominated in the sell token.
-- `executedAmount`: this is a stringified integer corresponding to the sell amount (for sell orders) or the buy amount (for buy orders) that would get executed; note that this is amount is "separate" from the "fee" amount that was described above; this, for example, means that for a sell "filfillment" order, the trader will send a total of `fee + executedAmount` sell tokens to the contract.
-We also stress that i is this amount where uniform clearing prices are being applied to.
+- `executedAmount`: this is a stringified integer corresponding to the sell amount (for sell orders) or the buy amount (for buy orders) that would get executed.
+Note that this is amount is "separate" from the "fee" amount that was described above; this, for example, means that for a sell "fulfillment" order, the trader will send a total of `fee + executedAmount` sell tokens to the contract.
+We also stress that ii is the executedAmount where uniform clearing prices are being applied to.
-- `order`: this entry exists only for "jit" trades, and is a dictionary describing the created order; more details can be found [here](https://docs.cow.fi/cow-protocol/reference/apis/solver).

 ### `interactions`